Last Updated: 11/11/2025

 Best diet for egg-laying hens

-- Feed a layer formula: These feeds are specifically balanced with moderate protein and high calcium to support healthy egg production without depleting the hen's own reserves.
+- Feed a layer formula: Layer pellets or crumbles are specifically balanced with moderate protein and high calcium to support healthy egg production without depleting the hen's own reserves.

-- Use supplements with care: A hen on a high-quality, varied diet should not require extra supplements.
+- Use supplements with care: A hen on a high-quality diet formulated for egg production should not require extra supplements in normal circumstances unless recommended by a veterinarian.
 Be mindful that some supplements for pet birds may contain ingredients that are not suitable for food-producing animals.

 Nutritional needs for older chickens

 As chickens get older and stop laying, their energy needs change.
-They no longer require the high calcium and protein levels found in layer feed.
+They no longer require such high calcium and protein levels found in layer feed.

 - Watch their weight: Older birds may gain or lose weight.
 Their position in the flock's pecking order can also change, so you may need to feed them separately to ensure they are getting enough food.

-- Adjust their diet: While layer feed isn't harmful, a feed designed for growers/pullets is a good choice for non-laying hens.
+- Adjust their diet: Layer pellets should be continued until your hen stops producing eggs.
+At this lifestage, while layer feed isn't harmful, a feed designed for growers/pullets is a good choice for non-laying hens.
 It contains a moderate level of protein and a lower calcium content compared to layer feed.
 Alternatively, a 'All-Flock' or 'Maintenance' feed is an excellent option for non-laying birds.

 - Support ageing joints and health: Adding antioxidants and beneficial fatty acids to their diet can be helpful.
 Supplements like Passwell Good Oil or Rose Hip Vital are good sources of these nutrients.